 “Love is wanting someone to be happy.
 Attachment is wanting it to be me that makes them happy.”—Lama Zopa Rinpoche

 This pure form of love, or loving-kindness is wanting happiness for another person, no matter where that happiness comes from.
 This form of selfless love can be a part of the love between partners.
-I feel it for my partner in those rare moments when I’m free from attachment.
+I feel it for my partner in rare moments of nondiscrimination when I’m free from attachment.
 It comes out when I do things for her that I don’t really want for myself or our family—that I may even think are a waste of time or effort or money—but I do because I know it would make her happy.

 I saw this deep form of love in my mother-in-law when she was dying of cancer.
 With her last words to her husband, she expressed her sincere wish that he should find another loving partner to happily live out his remaining life.
 She showed that selflessness of wishing her partner to be happy, even if it isn’t her that makes him happy.